sambrown0322/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+   Document object model - object representation of the html elements of a webpage
 2. What is an event?
+   Any user interaction with a site
 3. What is an event listener?
+   Something that "listens" for a specific user interaction and runs a function when that event happens.
 4. Why would we convert a NodeList into an Array?
+   To use array methods on it.
 5. What is a component?
+   A function made up of HTML, CSS, JS that's reusable in a website or application.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.